About - Policies

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this site, you can contact Scott Farmer at email@example.com.

-If you are an individual with a disability and desire an accommodation, please contact our office at 540-231-5182 or email firstname.lastname@example.org or TDD 1-800-828-1120 during regular business hours at least 10 business days prior to the first day of the program.?
+If the registrant is an individual with a disability and desire an accommodation, please contact our office at 540-231-5182 or email firstname.lastname@example.org or TDD 1-800-828-1120 during regular business hours at least 10 business days prior to the first day of the program.?
 Requests received less than 10 business days prior to the start date of the program may not be able to be accommodated.

 In the unlikely event that a program is cancelled or postponed due to insufficient enrollments or unforeseen circumstances, the university will fully refund registration fees but will not be held responsible for any other expenses, including cancellation or change fees assessed by airlines, hotels, travel agencies, or other organizations.